jvoisin/compiler-flags-distro/README.md

 - while Google Chrome isn't a distribution, given the size of its source code, it's close enough™ to warrant inclusion in the table.

+Please do not expect these flags to be enabled in a distros compiler.
+This repo only tracks compiler hardening flags used to *build* packages (e.g., rpms or debs).
+For example, in the deb world settings from both gcc and dpkg are used to build package archives.
+In [most cases Ubuntu sets security hardening flags in the compiler](https://wiki.ubuntu.com/ToolChain/CompilerFlags), but a [few are only set in dpkg](https://bugs.launchpad.net/ubuntu/+source/gcc-14/+bug/2040321).
+On Debian and Ubuntu the most recent release's archive builds arm64 packages with `-mbranch-protection=standard`, but you need to manually set the flag when compiling your own code.

 Sources and resources:
 - https://src.fedoraproject.org/rpms/redhat-rpm-config//blob/rawhide/f/buildflags.md